eyobd/eyobd/README.md

 - 👋 Hi, I’m @eyob
-- 👀 I’m interested in web / mobile app develpment
+- 👀 I’m interested in web / mobile app development
 - 🌱 I’m currently learning Swft
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...